kubeflow/website/content/en/docs/gke/deploy/management-setup.md

    ```

    * This will install CNRM in your cluster
-   * It will create the GCP service account **${NAME}-cnrm-system@${PROJECT}.iam.gserviceaccount.com**
+   * It will create the Google Cloud service account **${NAME}-cnrm-system@${PROJECT}.iam.gserviceaccount.com**

 ### Authorize CNRM for each project

-In the last step we created the GCP service account **${NAME}-cnrm-system@${PROJECT}.iam.gserviceaccount.com**
+In the last step we created the Google Cloud service account **${NAME}-cnrm-system@${PROJECT}.iam.gserviceaccount.com**
-this is the service account that CNRM will use to create any GCP resources.
+this is the service account that CNRM will use to create any Google Cloud resources.
 Consequently
-you need to grant this GCP service account sufficient privileges to create the desired
+you need to grant this Google Cloud service account sufficient privileges to create the desired
 resources in one or more projects.

-The easiest way to do this is to grant the GCP service account owner permissions on one or more projects
+The easiest way to do this is to grant the Google Cloud service account owner permissions on one or more projects

 1. Set the managed project